PennyLaneAI/catalyst/doc/dev/dialects.rst

     #include "OpenQASM/OpenQASM.h.inc"

 Here we directly included declarations for all the object types we defined in a single header.
-Note that some auto-generated files allow you selectively include code via pre-processor flags, as done here for types and operations.
+Note that some auto-generated files allow you to selectively include code via pre-processor flags, as done here for types and operations.
 It can be a good idea to directly look into ``.inc`` to understand the type of code they provide.

 Lastly, let's create a main source file for our dialect at ``mlir/lib/OpenQASM/OpenQASM.cpp``: